 \subsection{Gauge ensembles}

-The four gauge ensembles used in this work are the four heaviest $2+1$-flavour dynamical gauge configurations provided by the PACS-CS collaboration~\cite{PACS-CS2008ensensembles} through the International Lattice Data Grid (ILDG)~\cite{ILDG}.
+The four gauge ensembles used in this work are the four heaviest of five $2+1$-flavor dynamical gauge configurations provided by the PACS-CS collaboration~\cite{PACS-CS2008ensembles} through the International Lattice Data Grid (ILDG)~\cite{ILDG}.
 The configurations have a range of degenerate up and down quark masses while the strange quark mass is fixed.

+The ensembles were generated in the absence of a background magnetic field.
+As a result, the sea quarks are blind to the magnetic field and the ensembles may be regarded as electroquenched.
+On the fifth and lightest ensemble, we encounter uncertainties which do not respond to increased statistics, hinting at an exceptional configuration problem associated with the electroquenching of the light sea-quark sector.
+For this reason, it has been omitted.

-The strange quark mass of the ensembles which corresponds to $\kappa_s=0.13640$ does not extrapolate to the physical kaon mass~\cite{menadue2012lambda}.
+The strange-quark mass of the ensembles which corresponds to $\kappa_s=0.13640$ does not extrapolate to the physical kaon mass~\cite{menadue2012lambda}.
 Use of $\kappa_s=0.13665$ for the valence strange quark mass produces the correct value for the kaon mass extrapolated to the physical point~\cite{menaduethesis}.
 We note that the mass of the strange quarks in the sea remain at the heavier mass.

-Each of the ensembles are a $32^3\times 64$ lattice.
-The gauge action is the Iwasaki gauge action and the clover fermion action with $C_{\rm SW}=1.715$ is the background field corrected clover fermion action~\cite{bignell:2019:cloverpion} which is tuned to remove the non-physical magnetic-field induced additive mass renormalisation.
-Details of the ensembles are summarised in \autoref{tab:simulationdetails:pacsensembles}.
+Each of the ensembles considered are a $32^3\times 64$ lattice.
+The gauge action is the Iwasaki gauge action and the clover fermion action with $C_{\rm SW}=1.715$ is the background-field-corrected clover fermion action~\cite{bignell:2019:cloverpion} which is tuned to remove the unphysical magnetic-field-induced additive mass renormalization.
+Details of the ensembles are summarized in \autoref{tab:simulationdetails:pacsensembles}.

-As only the valence quarks interact with the background magnetic field the ensembles are electro-quenched.
-While it is possible to include the background field in the process of generating each gauge field configuration~\cite{fiebig1989polarisability}, this would require a separate Monte-Carlo simulation at each field strength.
+As only the valence quarks interact with the background magnetic field the ensembles are electroquenched.
+While it is possible to include the background field in the process of generating each gauge-field configuration~\cite{fiebig1989polarisability}, this would require a separate Monte Carlo simulation at each field strength.
 Such separate simulations would remove the correlated QCD fluctuations which are otherwise efficiently removed through the ratio in Eq.~\ref{eqn:polarisability:ratio}.
 Without this correlation, a very significant increase in statistics would be required.
-Instead we preserve the correlations and estimate the small corrections for electro-quenching through chiral effective field theory in the process of extrapolation to the physical point.
+Instead we preserve the correlations and estimate the small corrections for electroquenching through chiral effective field theory in the process of extrapolation to the physical point.